florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 For example, one could evaluate plugin systems based on whether plugins are compiled/interpreted or how large and thus slow plugins might be to load.

 === Plugin size
-Plugin size refers to the average size of a plugin for a specific plugin system technology.
+The plugin size property refers to the average size of a plugin for a specific plugin system technology.
-This property does not refer to the size of one specific plugin, but rather it is used to compare different plugin system technologies and how compact and small plugins are generally.
+This property does not refer to the size of one specific plugin, but rather it is used to compare different plugin system technologies and how compact and small plugins for them are generally.
 The average plugin size may vary from technology to technology due to factors such as static vs. dynamic linking of libraries or the size of the specific language's standard library.

 The importance of plugin size depends on the specific use case and user requirements.
 For text editors specifically a smaller plugin size might result in faster startup times and less time spent downloading or updating the plugin.
-Terminal-based text editors specifically try to maintain a small memory footprint, which can be affected by large plugins #todo[Speculation as of now, needs source].
+// TODO: Maybe mention, that memory footprint might be more relevant for terminal-based text editors, as they have a smaller memory footprint by nature anyway
+However reducing the overall impact a program has on the system's resource usage is generally preferred.

-Also note that this section only refers to the plugin size and not the size of an entire plugin system.
+Also note that this section only refers to the plugin size and not the size of the entire plugin system.
 While the plugin system's size is also very important for the memory impact of the host application, it is harder to measure.
 This is due to the fact that plugin systems are usually very tightly coupled with the host application.
-To check a plugin system's size, one would have to disable the plugin system of chosen host application, without breaking the host application itself.
+To measure a plugin system's size, one would have to disable the plugin system of some host application, without breaking the host application itself.
+Only then would it be possible to compare system resource usages between the host application with and without a plugin system.
 Due to the high complexity, the plugin system's size will not be taken into account in this work.

 The following scores will be used to evaluate a plugin's size.